Storms sweep southern US, Midwest as death toll rises to 11

 In Alabama, three people were confirmed killed near Carrollton in Pickens County, the National Weather Service in Birmingham tweeted.
 The Alabama Emergency Management Agency said the deaths were caused by an “embedded tornado within a long line of intense thunderstorms.”

-Earlier Saturday, in northwestern Louisiana, firefighters found the bodies of an elderly couple near their demolished trailer in Benton, the Bossier Parish Sheriff’s Office said via Facebook.
+Earlier Saturday, in northwestern Louisiana, firefighters found the bodies of Jerry W. Franks, 79, and Mary Sue Franks, 65, near their demolished trailer in Benton, the Bossier Parish Sheriff’s Office said via Facebook.
 The winds were so strong the home of the couple, who were the in-laws of a parish deputy, was moved 200 feet (61 meters) from its foundation.

+Willie Davis owns a barn near where the Franks lived.
+He told KTBS-TV that this wasn’t the first time he’d seen storms like this.

+“Four or five times that I’ve known that (storms) have been through they hit, tearing down trees and the barn and stuff like that,” Willie Davis said.
+“But that’s about all it normally does every time, … this is the first time we’ve had any casualties.”

 The National Weather Service in Shreveport said a tornado with winds of around 135 mph (217 kph) had touched down in Bossier Parish.
 Drone footage showed smashed buildings, a large vehicle flipped on its side, toppled trees and debris scattered over a large area.